-These, or other open-toed sandals are only allowed in the pool area.
+· These, or other open-toed sandals are only allowed in the pool area.

-If campers choose to bring only one pair of shoes that pair should be closed-toe tennis shoes or sneakers unless they are in a horseback riding program.
-Refer to Rallyhood (see page 23) for horse camp shoe requirements.
+If campers choose to bring only one pair of shoes that pair should be closed-toe tennis shoes or sneakers.

 Staff have the right to determine what footwear is appropriate and can ask a camper to change their footwear at any time.
 Campers who arrive with inappropriate footwear will have their parent/caregiver contacted, and they will not be able to participate until proper footwear is provided.